 We speak to a number of organizations who are in the process of building and deploying data infrastructure and analytical processes.
 Organizations face a number of challenges that prevent them from meeting their analytical business objectives.
 The idea of this note is to share our thoughts on one specific challenge – high cost.
 Specifically:

-- Cost model – Deconstruction of cost
+- Cost model – Deconstruction of cost of data infrastructure

 - Drivers – Drivers of each cost dimension